 Even in a seller’s market, landlords are anxious to rent their properties to qualified tenants as quickly as possible.
 Use that to your advantage by scouring your desired neighborhood and targeting the properties for rent.
 Consider looking for housing that’s a bit older, and you may have a solid shot at negotiating rent.

 3. Show them your ‘perfect tenant’ persona

 Leasing is a business transaction.
 You don’t need to dress as if you stepped out of a corporate boardroom, but having a clean, professional appearance is a good idea.
-Landlords also want you to look good on paper — meaning a good credit score, a stable job history and stable rental history.
+Landlords also want you to look good on paper — meaning a good credit score, a stable job history and a solid rental history.
 If one of these things is going to set off alarms, be prepared to address it.

 For instance, a landlord I know was willing to rent to a couple even though the husband had a marginal credit score.
 The landlord was willing to take a chance because the couple recently married and the wife was now in charge of finances.

 4. Prepare to negotiate for savings

 You might even ask if there’s some service you could perform — lawn mowing, snow shoveling or even general maintenance on your own unit — for a reduction in rent.
 The time to speak up is before you sign or renew a lease.